 Your Hair Must Dry Naturally

 Before diving into the different styling products and techniques, I want to discuss drying methods.
+Always try do dry your hair naturally.
 One of the biggest mistakes I see my friends making is using too much heat or the wrong styler on their curly hair.

 Throughout the years, I’ve experimented with a variety of tools and found that these work the best:

 In less than a minute, you can twist your hair using this tool.
 It doesn’t require any heat, doesn’t cause drying, and won’t break your hair.
 Its small size means you can bring this comb with you anywhere.
 Plus, it’s durable construction makes it easy to clean and long-lasting.

 When you’re trying to achieve curls that look defined, using this sponge is the quickest way of achieving that goal.
 As soon as you pick this sponge up, you’ll see small holes that help you get that twisted and curly hair look.
 The best way for attaining those curls is by rubbing the sponge on your hair for between one and five minutes in a circular motion.